blackears/cyclopsLevelBuilder/doc/index.md

 The menu has a number of useful commands.

 * Duplicate Selected Blocks - Duplicates selected blocks.
 Click with mouse to place duplication.
+* Merge Selected Blocks - Combine all selected blocks into a single convex shape.
 * Delete Selected Blocks - Delete all currently selected blocks.
 * Snap to Grid - Snaps all vertices to the grid, just in case some are misaligned.